CASE HISTORY – EXAMPLES

 Comments: After losing her entire family, Susan’s grandmother moved to America, converted to Catholicism and never spoke about her parents and siblings again.
 In this way, her grandmother had attempted to forget what happened.
 But there are consequences when family members are disregarded.
 Susan, without realizing it, “remembered” the dead family members for her grandmother and suffered with a grief that nearly obliterated her.

-Issue: While away at University, Tara began experiencing sudden bouts of fatigue and severe migraines.
+Issue: Migraines, fatigue and gastroparesis—While away at University, Tara began experiencing sudden bouts of fatigue and severe migraines.
 The symptoms became so extreme that she was forced to discontinue her studies.
 She returned home where she was also diagnosed with gastroparesis, a condition that affected her ability to digest food.
 Her symptoms left her virtually debilitated.

 Family History: When Tara’s mother, Susan, was 18, she got pregnant and gave birth to a little girl who she gave up for adoption.
 Susan never told her family and promised herself that she would take the secret to her grave.